 Openly licensed and free in all digital formats, the text provides unparalleled flexibility in its use, customization, and accessibility for faculty and students.
-The book is provided at no cost in online, pdf, epub, Kindle, and other formats.
+The book is provided at no cost in online, PDF, and other formats.
 It is also available in print for a very low price.

 Robust instructor ancillaries will support faculty and course designers with teaching notes, additional exercises, worksheet versions of the in-text activities, lecture slides, and assessment items.

 - Student Profiles: The voices of real students inform every chapter.
 These students grapple with the same concepts, from improving study skills to embracing diversity, and through their experiences and successes we share important stories.

 - Get Connected: Apps, websites and tech opportunities that our experts recommend to help students better face the challenges of college and life beyond the classroom.